 Part A - The course begins with a study of Ancient Greek philosophers Plato and Aristotle and the Judeo-Christian influences on the philosophy of religion.
 Then students study the topics of Soul, mind and body and life after death and philosophical language and thought.
-Finally students experience perspectives.
+Finally students explore the nature and influence of religious experience.